poetapp/documentation/rdd/timestamp-receipts.md

 ### Approach 1 — IPFS Hash as Receipt

-We should be able to deterministically generate the same multihash IPFS generates for a given file.
+We should be able to deterministically generate the same multihash IPFS generates for a given file or directory.

-We would need to store the [different variables that IPFS uses to calculate the hash](https://discuss.ipfs.io/t/how-to-calculate-file-directory-hash/777) in the timestamp receipt to be able to validate the timestamp.
+To calculate the hash of a file we would need to store the [different variables that IPFS uses to calculate the hash](https://discuss.ipfs.io/t/how-to-calculate-file-directory-hash/777) in the timestamp receipt to be able to validate the timestamp.

-With Claim Batching this would include understanding how the hash of a directory is affected by its content.
+Calculating the hash of a directory requires further research.

-See https://github.com/poetapp/node/issues/112 for related issues with generating IPFS hashes without the IPFS binary.

 #### Pros
 - No modification to our timestamping process
 - No extra cost in fees.
-- Would need to learn more about IPFS.

 ### Cons
-- Would require plenty of research.
+- Requires further experimentation and research.
 - IPFS does not provide enough or good documentation about this.
-- Requires further experimentation and research.
-- Would need to learn more about IPFS.

 ### Approach 2 — Add Timestamp to Anchor